IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 See **monitor and report**, and **plan of action**

 #### Stereotypes
-States have an obligation to address stereotypes and prejudices against men and boys that are an obstacle for their enjoyment of their rights.[^28] States must takes steps to eliminate prejudices, custom, or practice "that perpetuate the notion of inferiority or superiority of either of the sexes".[^29]
+States have an obligation to address stereotypes and prejudices against men and boys that are an obstacle to the enjoyment of their rights.[^28] States must takes steps to eliminate prejudices, custom, or practice "that perpetuate the notion of inferiority or superiority of either of the sexes".[^29]

 This logically includes the idea that men's rights are less important than women's rights.